 Address Law School Cost and Financial Aid Head On

 In our research, almost all law prospects know that they will be taking loans and receiving some financial aid.
 This means that they take a wait and see approach to evaluating and researching cost.
 They wait to see the “discount” the school offers before digging deep into cost or aid information on the website.

 Cost is a critical factor to law students.
 Prospects are looking for validation throughout the journey to justify the cost.
 Thinking hard about messaging or a narrative that contextualizes the cost and communicates the school’s commitment to affordability is important.

 How Much Does it Cost to Redesign a Law School Website?

-A typical website redesign takes between six to 12 months.
+A typical website redesign takes between 10 to 15 months.
 If you’re planning your website redesign, we’ve developed a budget planning tool that allows you to explore scope options and understand the total cost of investment.
 This tool will help you understand the key project steps including discovery, information architecture, content strategy, visual design, and content management system selection and build.